 Training in Pediatrics and Medical Genetics is a five year residency program.
 The first 12 months of training is spent performing the required rotations in Pediatrics (please see the Curriculum page for a complete list of rotations).
 Time is evenly split in years two through four in both Pediatrics and Medical Genetics with six continuous months spent in each specialty per year.
 The 5th year of training is a dedicated research year.
 At the end of five years the trainee is eligible to sit for the certifying examination for both Pediatrics and Medical Genetics.
 During training residents take graduate courses in genetics, attend the Short Course in Genetics taught at the Jackson laboratories and attend patient meetings such as the annual Little People of America course.
 Through these experiences our trainees are prepared to become principal investigators within the field of genetics.
 An optional sixth year of research is also offered which often can act as a bridge towards scientific independence.

 Please visit the Institute of GeneticMedicine for further information.

 Applicants interested in the combined training pathway should submit their application through ERAS to the Combined Pediatrics and Medical Genetics program .
 Any questions regarding application status can be directed to the Pediatrics coordinator, Kathy Mainhart.
 Interviews for the combined program span two days, one spent in Pediatrics and one interviewing in Genetics.
 Coordinators for both programs work hard to ensure that both interview days coordinate with your schedule.
 You will be contacted by both departments should you be offered an interview.
 Additional information about the combined program can be found on the following websites:

 For any further questions about the combined program, please contact Kathy Mainhart.

 Combined Training in Pediatrics and Anesthesia

-Please visit Anesthesiology and Critical Care Medicine for further information.
+Please visit Combined Anesthesiology and Pediatrics Residency for further details.